Enoch Hill

 Enoch Hill Wind Farm, once operational, will bring with it an annual community fund worth £350,000 per year, index linked, for the operational lifetime of the wind farm.

-The first payment from the Enoch Hill Wind Farm Fund will be made available when the wind farm is fully operational, currently anticipated to be December 2025.
+• The first payment from the Enoch Hill Wind Farm Fund will be made available when the wind farm is fully operational, currently anticipated to be the end of April 2026.
 Once the administration arrangements have been finalised, and the fund launch timeline is confirmed, RWE will publish details here.
 In the meantime, if you have any further questions, you can contact our community investment team:

 Kathryn Harries